This article was updated on May 1st, 2023

-One minute you’ve got a cute little puppy in your lap and the next minute your dog is all grown up with graying hair and creaky joints.
-These physical signs of age are normal yet heartbreaking and signal that you might not have much time left with your canine best friend.
+One minute you’ve got a cute little puppy in your lap, and the next minute your dog is all grown up with graying hair and creaky joints.
+These physical signs of aging are normal yet heartbreaking and signal that you might not have much time left with your canine best friend.

-And as dogs can’t speak, their physical changes are accompanied by behavioral ones that let you know when something is up.
-Older dogs barking for no reason is also one such behavioral change and may hint at a deeper medical issue, especially if your dog is barking involuntarily.
+As dogs can’t speak, their physical changes are accompanied by behavioral ones that let you know when something is amiss.
+Older dogs barking for no reason is one such behavioral change and may hint at a deeper medical issue.

 Why is My Old Dog Barking for no Apparent Reason?